 Buenos Dias!
-At Barwic Parade we believe that Spanish is an amazing, fun and interesting language to learn!
-There are nearly half a million native Spanish speakers worldwide, thus people who speak English, as well as Spanish, should be able to communicate with at least 2 billion people around the world!
+At Barwic Parade Community Primary School we believe that Spanish is an amazing, fun and interesting language to learn!
+There are around half a billion native Spanish speakers worldwide, thus people who speak English, as well as Spanish, should be able to communicate with at least 2 billion people around the world!
 In Europe, Spanish is the native language of the Spanish mainland; the Balearic Islands of Majorca, Minorca, Ibiza and Formentera; and the Canary Islands of Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera and El Hierro!
 There are also around 20 countries which list Spanish as their first language on the American continent, including Mexico, Columbia, Argentina and Peru!
 What a lot of places for the adventurous amongst us to visit and practise this wonderful language!

 Implementation across the school

-EYFS learn Spanish by listening to and joining in with Spanish songs or rhymes of basic vocabulary each week, which changes each half term.
-Although MFL is not compulsory in Key Stage 1, they also learn Spanish, thus laying the foundations for learning Spanish in Key Stage 2.
-They work from a Key Stage 1 scheme of work from www.lightbulblanguages.co.uk
+EYFS learn Spanish by listening to and joining in with Spanish songs of basic vocabulary each week, with each song changing half termly.
+Key Stage 1 learn Spanish to lay the foundations for learning Spanish in Key Stage 2.
+The foundation for the learning of Key Stage 1 is taken from www.lightbulblanguages.co.uk

 By the end of Key Stage 2 and through the use of songs, rhymes, stories, poems and games the children will be taught to:

 We encourage the children to have an understanding of the basic Spanish language and to become:

 Assessments are based on observation of children working on different oral activities and written product.
 Monitoring is completed by the Subject Leader and overseen by SLT.